-How to Apply
+How to Apply - 2019 Applications Open

 - A resume (not exceeding 2 pages) that highlights education, experience and training along with skills in presenting public education programs related to art; a summary of creative works and, if applicable, professional brochures or similar publications.

 - Visual artists must submit images in a digital format which has resolution adequate for viewing on screen; one to ten images may be submitted.
 Due to file size limitations of e-mail, multiple messages may be sent if necessary.
 Writers must submit representative prose, short stories, plays or poetry that reflects your ability; a maximum of 10 pages may be submitted.
 Musicians and composers must submit lyrics and audio recordings of their work; one to three songs may be submitted.

 - A brief statement from applicant stating what she/he hopes to achieve from a residency in Guadalupe Mountains National Park and how their work will benefit the park’s mission.